Departmental Instructional Labs

 A per-workstation fee is charged for support.
 See Service fees for the most up to date prices.
 Additional costs may also be involved for support of audio-visual or other non-standard equipment.

-This fee does NOT cover hardware costs, printing consumables, or specialty software licenses.
-All new equipment purchases, out-of-warranty repairs, equipment replacement, and other supplies are the responsibility of the department.
+This fee does NOT cover hardware costs, printing consumables, or software.
+All new equipment purchases, out-of-warranty repairs, software licenses, and other supplies are the responsibility of the department.

 Users of this service agree to the following:

 - The lab is used only for undergraduate instruction.